It's easy to get started on OFN, just follow the steps below:

 Register your enterprise.

-If you wish to sell goods that you make as well as those of others then choose the 'Producer' and then 'Hub' package types; whereas, if you only want to sell good made by others then choose the 'Non-Producer' and 'Hub' package options.
+If you wish to sell goods that you make as well as those of others then choose the 'Producer' and then 'Hub' package types; whereas, if you only want to sell goods made by others then choose the 'Non-Producer' and 'Hub' package options.

 Complete your enterprise settings with your business details.